jspm/vite-plugin-jspm/README.md

 > CDN: A content delivery network (CDN) refers to a geographically distributed group of servers which work together to provide fast delivery of Internet content.
 [Cloudflare.com](https://www.cloudflare.com/en-ca/learning/cdn/what-is-a-cdn/)

-A vite plugin which externalize dependencies and resolves them independently from **CDN (Content Delivery Network) providers** using [import maps](https://github.com/WICG/import-maps) and [es-module-shims](https://github.com/guybedford/es-module-shims)!
+A vite plugin which externalizes dependencies and resolves them independently from **CDN (Content Delivery Network) providers** using [import maps](https://github.com/WICG/import-maps) and [es-module-shims](https://github.com/guybedford/es-module-shims)!
 This plugin generates an import map for your app automatically in both development and production, and resolves dependencies based on that.

 It is based on [@jspm/generator](https://github.com/jspm/generator) which supports different providers like *jspm*, *unpkg* and *skypack*.